Self-Initiated Open World Learning for Autonomous AI Agents: Self-Initiated Open World Learning (SOL)

-SiOWL involves the following three main steps.
-We ignore updating the existing model to deal with data shift because if we can deal with novel classes, it is relatively easy to deal with the other types of data shift (see Sec.~\ref{sec.shift}).
+Learning in SOL involves the following three main steps.
+We ignore updating the existing model to deal with data shift because if we can deal with novel classes, it is relatively easy to deal with the other types of data shift (see Section~\ref{sec.shift}).

 \textbf{Step 1} - \textit{Novelty detection}.
 This step involves detecting data instances (1) whose classes do not belong to $Y_{tr}$ or (2) have covariate shift, and it is done automatically.
 A fair amount of research has been done on this under open-set classification or out-of-distribution detection~\cite{pang2021deep}.